Professor of French and Neo-Latin StudiesDirector, Centre for the Study of the Renaissance

 - a PhD thesis on theories of climatic influence in the early colonial age (with Dr D Lines, in the Centre for the Study of the Renaissance);

 - a PhD thesis on the Early Modern construct of La Rochelle in contemporary print culture (c.
-1570-1630) (with Dr P Roberts, History).
+1570-1630) (with Prof P Roberts, History);

 She welcomes enquiries about the supervision of any research topic relating to her areas of expertise, for either the MA by Research or a MPhil/PhD in French Studies or Renaissance Studies.
 Such topics may broadly fall into one of the following categories (but are not necessarily restricted to them):